Razyapoo/KGBClusteringDocumentation/user_documentation.md

 Use +/- buttons or mouse wheel to apply zooming on the graph

+<h3>Node Operations</h3>

+- Collapse: Select the [compound node](glossary.md#compound-node) to be collapsed and choose the Local grouping of clusters zooming (or Global grouping of clusters) option in the checkbox, then collapse the node by scrolling the mouse wheel down or using the "-" button.
+- Expand: Select the [supernode](glossary.md#supernode) to be expanded and choose the Local grouping of clusters zooming (or Global grouping of clusters) option, then expand the node by scrolling the mouse wheel up or using the "+" button.
+- Delete: Select the node to be deleted and click on delete button in the detail panel. *Important*: This will remove recursively all descendants of the selected node, if any.
+- Rename: Select the group to be renamed and click rename button in the detail panel. *Important*: This feature is only available for group nodes

 <h3 id="group-compact-mode-guide">Group compact mode</h3>

 This [mode](glossary.md#group-compact-mode) is only available for group nodes.
 To enable it, click the "Group compact mode" button.
 Then you can recursively explore inner groups by clicking on them.
 To exit this mode, click anywhere outside the group, or by using the "Group compact mode" button.
 A visual representation of how to enter and exit the group compact mode is depicted in Figure 6.